Chʼortiʼ language: Syntax

-Intransitive incompletive

 Basic word order

-In the Ch'orti language and other Mayan sentences it always starts with verbs but also there are agents or patients added and in which they are commonly represented by the acronym VOS, meaning verb-object-subject.
-The following rules apply VSO, SVO, SOV,OVS, OSV.
+In the Chʼortiʼ language and other Mayan sentences it always starts with verbs but also there are agents or patients added and in which they are commonly represented by the acronym VOS, meaning verb-object-subject.
+The following rules apply VSO, SVO, SOV, OVS, OSV.

-In most of the Ch’orti' language there are phrases surrounding transitive verbs and they are order subject first (first-most) and it's followed by the verb then the object (SVO).
+In most of the Chʼortiʼ language there are phrases surrounding transitive verbs and they are order subject first (first-most) and it's followed by the verb then the object (SVO).

 Adjectives with attributive function

 The adjective works together with the nouns as a modifier formed with a noun phrase that plays some syntactic role, object etc.